nabulator/nabulator.github.io/src/beatmania.md

 Japan where it has spawned a bunch of related games both at Konami and abroad, and it is still being re-released in Japan.[^1]

-I started playing a flash Beatmania clone in 2012 called [BBR][3], on my keyboard of Then I gave it back.
+Then I gave it back.
 Back to the keyboard age.

 ## A Modular Design